hadar23/Musical-Instruments-Inventory/README.md

 You will see all the information in the console, and you will be able to manage the inventory

-(Second java project, semester 2, software engineering bachelor degree)
+(Second Java project, semester 2, software engineering bachelor degree)